Now Accepting Blue Cross Blue Shield. Call Today!

 Partial Hospitalization Program (PHP)

-As a step down from residential treatment, PHP offers patients more free time and greater independence as they begin to self-manage their recovery.
-This level of care is more intensive than traditional outpatient programs but less restrictive than residential or residential treatment.
+As a step down from residential treatment, partial hospitalization programs (PHP) offer patients more free time and greater independence as they begin to self-manage their recovery.
+This level of care is more intensive than traditional outpatient programs but less restrictive than residential treatment.

 Intensive Outpatient Program (IOP)

-Our IOP offers more flexibility as you step down from the intensity of residential or PHP care.
+Our intensive outpatient program (IOP) offers more flexibility as you step down from the intensity of residential or PHP care.
 Intensive outpatient programs offer a higher level of care than standard outpatient programs, providing more frequent and intensive therapy sessions.

 Dual Diagnosis